 Zuko smiled slightly at her.

 "Mai, I didn't hear you come in.
 I'm sure the soup will taste fine.
 The Palace Cook always makes delicious plates," he replied passively.

 "So, how was your day?"
-Zuko asked as he placed his papers to the side, hoping to get distracted from his work and thoughts, if only for a bit.
+Zuko asked as he placed his papers to the side, hoping to be distracted from his work and thoughts, if only for a bit.

-"Nothing interesting, just the same old routine, practice with my daggers and reading," she replied without emotion.
+"Nothing interesting, just the same old routine, practicing with my weapons and reading," she replied without emotion.
 "But I did receive a letter from Ty Lee.
-She seems to be enjoying herself at Kyoshi Island and informed me that they have opened a school for incoming Kyoshi Warriors," Mai said evenly as she watched him with her dull, dark eyes.
+She seems to be enjoying herself on Kyoshi Island and informed me that they have opened a new school for incoming Kyoshi Warriors," Mai said evenly as she watched him with her dark eyes.

-A few of his advisors where frightened by him not only because of his temper–which as he grew older he was gaining more control of—but because he had proven himself to be a great leader despite his young age.
-This made them uneasy because he had proven to be hard to manipulate and thus hard for them to advance in their own interests.
+A few of his advisors were frightened by him, not only because of his temper—which as he grew older he was gaining more control of—but because he had proven himself to be a great leader despite his young age.
+This made them uneasy because he had proven to be hard to manipulate, and thus, it made it hard for them to advance in their own interests.

 Mai only nodded and sat there without moving.
 Zuko frowned as the silence became a bit uncomfortable.
 He was never good at initiating conversations...that was his uncle's job.
 He missed Iroh terribly.
 He missed his uncle's wisdom and his annoying hints.
-Hell, he even missed Uncle's tea!
+Hell, he even missed Uncle's hot leaf juice!

-Zuko wished Iroh was there helping him with his rule, but the old man had decided to go back to his teashop at Ba Sing Se as he realized that his nephew had learned how to handle the Fire Nation.
+Zuko wished Iroh was there helping him with his rule, but the old man had decided to go back to his teashop in Ba Sing Se once he realized that his nephew had learned how to handle the Fire Nation.
 As the silence grew longer, Zuko let out an inaudible sigh.

 "Well, I certainly endured an exhausting meeting today," he began.